Sue: Are we underwater this week?

 Sue: The only thing I don’t understand is why so few of the crew are wearing helmets.
 If any water came in, only the guards would survive.

 Nilson and Solow are ready to activate Maddox.

 Sue: If you loved me, Neil, you would have told me that it wasn’t really Greg, and that he just looked like him.
 This is ruining everything for me.

 The Silurians unleash the dreaded Myrka.
 Yes, dreaded.

 Sue: Why do I know that name?
 Have we seen the Myrka before?

 Sue: Are you sure?
-I have definitely heard that name before.
-Are you quite sure we haven’t seen a Myrka before?
+I’ve definitely heard that name before.
+Are you absolutely sure we haven’t seen a Myrka before?

-Me: Well, when we went to see Toby Hadoke’s Moths Ate My Doctor Who Scarf at Stockton-On-Tees Art Centre in 2008, when we having a cigarette outside the venue, we ended up talking about the Myrka to a complete nutter for 30 minutes.
+Me: Well, when we went to see Toby Hadoke’s Moths Ate My Doctor Who Scarf at Stockton-On-Tees Art Centre in 2008, and we were having a crafty cigarette outside the venue, we ended up talking about the Myrka to a complete nutter for 30 minutes.

-Sue: Toby was that much of a nutter, was he?
+Sue: Toby isn’t that much of a nutter, is he?